Where Quine Streaming Graph Fits In Kafka-Based Data Pipelines

 Ingesting Kafka data to build a Real-time Streaming Graph

-As the diagram above implies, Quine ingests data from Kafka and turns it into a streaming graph.
+As the diagram above implies, Quine ingests data from Kafka and turns it into a dynamic streaming graph.
 In the fifth installment of his Ingesting Data into Quine blog series, Michael Aglietti covers the how’s and why’s in detail so I won’t delve too much deeper here.

 I will make a few points: